GoogleCloudPlatform/bank-of-anthos/release/README.md

 Currently the `bank-of-anthos-master` cluster has [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
 Thus, when deploying to this cluster the pod service account (`boa-ksa-master`) used by _Workload Identity_ must be used as the serviceAccount in the manifests.

-Follow the steps 3 and 4 of the the [workload identity setup](https://github.com/GoogleCloudPlatform/bank-of-anthos/blob/master/docs/workload-identity.md) with `boa-ksa-master` as the `KSA_NAME` to deploy into production.
+Follow the steps 3 and 4 of the the [workload identity setup](https://github.com/GoogleCloudPlatform/bank-of-anthos/blob/master/docs/workload-identity.md) with the following config values to deploy into production:
+- `boa-ksa-master` as the `KSA_NAME`
+- `default` as the `NAMESPACE`

 2. ***Non Workload Identity cluster***